mikedilger/mosaic-spec/docs/bootstrap.md

   overhead and the salt, leaving us only 983 bytes of usable data.
 * Data SHOULD be refreshed periodically otherwise it may be removed after a time.
   Users are responsible for refreshing data in the Mainline DHT which will disappear over time.
-Mechanisms for this are out of scope for Mosaic Core.
+Mechanisms for this are out of scope for Mosaic Core, but servers MAY offer this service.
 * Data storage and retrieval may take a few seconds, and should not be done too frequently.
 Software SHOULD cache results for at least 2 hours.
-* You need a bootstrap to get started and find peers. `router.utorrent.com` and `router.bittorrent.com` are common but could be targetted in an attack.
-  However, you can find many more or setup your own [bootstrap server](https://github.com/bittorrent/bootstrap-dht).
+* To use Mainline DHT, you need to start from a bootstrap node.
+We list some here in the hopes that this helps someone get started, but others exist and you can even set up your own using (for example)
+  [bootstrap server](https://github.com/bittorrent/bootstrap-dht).
+    * `router.bittorrent.com` port 6881
+    * `dht.transmissionbt.com` port 6881
+    * `dht.libtorrent.org` port 25401

 ### Salt